 Many people associate "dark roasted" beans or dark tasting beans with strength.
 While we get a particular kick in the taste of dark roasted beans, it doesn't necessarily equate to strength in terms of caffeine content.
 In fact, the longer you roast a bean, the more you reduce the caffeine content.
 So strength in caffeine from coffee starts with the bean (how much caffeine is naturally in the bean before you start roasting?
 Remember robusta beans have nearly 2x more caffeine than arabica); and strength in the bean relates to the roast style and duration.

-Once we've achieved our desire roast (it's like cooking a steak -- when do you call it?), we let the beans drop and they immediately start to cool down.
+Once we've achieved our desired roast (it's like cooking a steak -- when do you call it?), we let the beans drop and they immediately start to cool down.
 During the cooling process, we check in all the beans and pick out anything that looks wildly funky (producers abroad can only do so much when hand picking beans in the sweltering hot sun...).
 It's okay if we find a funky bean!
 It's natural! :)

 After the beans are done cooling, we weigh the roasted coffee beans to measure our weight loss.